Louis Vuitton dropped a massive suitcase on Red Square as a promotional stunt. Your suitcase will hopefully be a little smaller.

 Clothing will depend on the season.
 SRAS locations are walking cities – plan on spending more time outside than usual.
 Also, those staying in dorms should bring shower shoes/sandals.
 Buying clothing you need abroad is not recommended – it generally costs the same or more and you don’t want to be without it if you need it when you arrive.

-Students in most SRAS locations will find that other students tend to be more dressed up for school than Americans are typcially used to.
-While you needn’t bring business wear for your classes, do keep in mind that showing up to class in shorts and flipflops or pyjamas is not a thing in our locations.
+Students in most SRAS locations will find that other students tend to be more dressed up for school than Americans are typically used to.
+While you needn’t bring business wear for your classes, do keep in mind that showing up to class in shorts and flipflops or pajamas is not a thing in our locations.
 Most locations are quite conservative as well, meaning that showing alot of skin – for men or women – is generally frowned upon.

 • Winter in most SRAS locations ranges from Boston-like damp cold to northern Minnesota-like deep-freeze cold.
 Bring layers of clothing: a few shirts (short and long sleeves), sweaters and sweatshirts, as well as long underwear and thermal socks.
 Yes, you need it all.
 Your coat should have a hood and extend past your waist.
 Bring boots – insulated, waterproof, and with good traction.
 Bring gloves, a winter hat, and a scarf.
 SRAS activities will occasionally take you into nature – so waterproof snow pants are also a good idea.